tree-sitter/tree-sitter/docs/creating-parsers.md

 ## Introduction

 Writing a grammar requires creativity.
 There are an infinite number of context-free grammars that can be used to describe any given language.
-In order to create a good Tree-sitter parser, you need to create a grammar with two important properties:
+In order to produce a good Tree-sitter parser, you need to create a grammar with two important properties:

   1. **An intuitive structure** - Tree-sitter's output is a [concrete syntax tree][cst]; each node in the tree corresponds directly to a [terminal or non-terminal symbol][non-terminal] in the grammar.
 So in order to produce an easy-to-analyze tree, there should be a direct correspondence between the symbols in your grammar and the recognizable constructs in the language.
 This might seem obvious, but it is very different from the way that context-free grammars are often written in contexts like [language specifications][language-spec] or [Yacc][yacc] parsers.